Laura-O/WCA-modals/README.md

 #### Cumulative Time limit
 Set a cumulative time limit.
 To clarify that this is a cumulative time limit for a single round, the name of the round is shown below.
+"Sharing" might be cofusing if it the cumulative limit is used for only one round, but I couldn't find a better solution how to combine the two options.

 <img src="images/time-limit-cumulative-1.png" width="600">